What, Really, is a Self-Made Woman?

 These collections deliver unique perspectives from the men and women who have helped shape black radio culture.
 The Black Women in Radio National Historic Collection and Oral History Project is especially significant as it resolves one of the biggest archival oversights in American history, as it is the largest contemporary collection for black women broadcasters.

-As these collections continue to grow, we can all play a part by following, joining, participating, and donating to BWIRHS.
+Business and corporate partnerships are needed.
+Contact Felesha Love at blackwomeninradio@gmail.com or history@bwirhs.com.
+As we continue educational research, everyone can play a part by following, joining, participating, and donating to BWIR/ BWIRHS.

 If you have a piece of black radio history, we encourage you to let us know and contribute to these important collections.
-Through these treasures, we add value to Black History and gain a deeper understanding and appreciation for the impact of black radio and the individuals who have dedicated their lives to it.
-Contact BWIR HISTORICAL SOCIETY INC at history@bwirhs.com
+Through the BWIR and LEGENDS collections, we add value to American History and gain a deeper understanding and appreciation for the impact of black radio and the individuals who have dedicated their lives to it.

 Before Black Women in Radio (BWIR) revealed its much-anticipated National Historic Collection and Oral History Project, the Inaugural 30 met with President Biden’s Press Secretary Karine Jean Pierre, and Public Engagement Director Steve Benjamin.